-While you may not always be able to control your workday or stop a flood of new requests, you CAN boost your productivity overnight by leveraging the power of the ‘desk effect’, the potential impact that one’s desk layout and office environment can play on productivity, professional output, and even professional satisfaction.
-A desk that has been customized to your needs and preferences can increase your productivity at work, shaping your daily habits, comfort, and even boosting your happiness and professional satisfaction.
+The “desk effect” is the potential impact that one’s desk layout and office environment has on productivity, professional output, and even professional satisfaction.
+Customizing a space to your needs and preferences can increase your productivity, promote positive habits, comfort, and even boost your happiness and professional joy.

 Get Creative on Location, Location, Location

 One thing never seems to change – location matters, especially when it comes to increasing productivity.
-Time to do a location check – do you have the optimal desk location for your home office desk setup?
+Time to do a location check!
+Do you have the optimal location for your home office desk setup?
 What could you do to improve your location?
 What kind of things can you control or change?

 Figure Out Your Aesthetic